AleskanderJ/Intern_Management_App/README.md

 1. Go to [make.powerapps.com](https://make.powerapps.com)
 2. Navigate to **Solutions**
 3. Click **Import**
-4. Upload the file: `InternAppSolution_Unmanaged.zip`
+4. Upload the file: `InternManagementSolution_1_0_0_1`
 5. Wait for the import to complete

-✅ You can now open and edit the app inside your environment.
+You can now open and edit the app inside your environment.

 ---